vincent212/actors-rust/README.md

 A lightweight, high-performance actor framework for building concurrent systems in Rust.

+## Overview

+This is part of a **multi-language actor framework** spanning C++, Rust, and Python.
+All three implementations share a common JSON-over-ZMQ wire protocol, enabling seamless cross-language communication while leveraging each language's unique strengths.

+The Rust implementation brings memory safety guarantees while maintaining excellent performance.
+It's ideal for systems where reliability is paramount but you can't sacrifice too much speed.

+**When to use Rust**: Network services, systems programming, anywhere you need C++-like performance with memory safety guarantees, or when building infrastructure that must never crash.

+For the full project documentation and blog post, see: https://m2te.ch/blog/opensource/actor-model

+**Related repositories:**
+- [actors-cpp](https://github.com/anthropics/actors-cpp) - C++ implementation (lowest latency)
+- [actors-py](https://github.com/anthropics/actors-py) - Python implementation (rapid prototyping)

 ## Features

 - **Actor Model**: Independent entities processing messages sequentially